-Working with Labor Unions as Management
+Working with Labor Unions

-First and foremost, when working with labor unions, a clear understanding of the contract is imperative for all managers.
+First and foremost, when working witih labor unions, a clear understanding of the contract is imperative for all HR professionals and managers.
 The contract (also called the collective bargaining agreement) is the guiding document for all decisions relating to employees.
-All human resources (HR) professionals and managers should have intimate knowledge of the document and be aware of the components of the contract that can affect dealings with employees.
+All HR professionals and managers should have intimate knowledge of the document and be aware of the components of the contract that can affect dealings with employees.
 The agreement outlines all requirements of managers and usually outlines how discipline, promotion, and transfers will work.